blocknetdx/documentation/docs/wallet/installation.md

 	        ???+ info "Note: If you see a message like the one below instead of the one above, click *Cancel* and repeat step 5 above."
 			![Finder](/img/wallet/mac-open-confirm-extra-step.png)

+			??? tip "Tip: If nothing happens when you try to open the Blocknet App..."
+			Try turning off any anti-virus "File Shiled" programs.
+For example, Avast Free anti-virus has 3 core shields.
+Only the "File Shield" has to be turned off.

 		1. Your computer will begin verifying the application.
 This may take a few minutes to complete.
 		1. An installation prompt will appear, select *OK*.